3 mins read

 MentalHappy, a digital health platform for mental well-being, publishes the MentalHappy blog.
 MentalHappy is on a mission to expand access to peer support and group therapy, especially for people of low-income, underrepresented populations, and people living in rural areas.
 Any general advice posted on our blog, website, or app is for informational purposes only and is not intended to replace or substitute for any medical or other advice.

-Mentalhappy, Inc.make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
+Mentalhappy, Inc. makes no representations or warranties and disclaims any liability concerning any treatment, action by, or effect on anyone following the general information offered or provided within or through the blog, website, or app.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately trained and qualified medical services provider.

 Continue Reading